radian-software/venmo-auto-transfer/README.md

-This is a simple application which uses a [reverse-engineered](https://en.wikipedia.org/wiki/Reverse_engineering) client for [Venmo](https://venmo.com/) API to automatically deposit your Venmo balance into your bank account.
+This is a simple application which uses a [reverse-engineered](https://en.wikipedia.org/wiki/Reverse_engineering) client for the internal [Venmo](https://venmo.com/) web API to automatically deposit your Venmo balance into your bank account.
 This option is available for free within the Venmo app or website at any time, but (unlike with similar apps) there is no way to set payments to deposit into your bank account automatically.
 This is because Venmo makes a profit at your expense when you leave your money with them, and they have a business incentive to make it inconvenient to be fiscally responsible.

 ## Dependencies